 In the 1990s and early 2000s, the sexual performance in music videos happened mostly in the rear (pun intended, obviously.
 I'm a pro, guys).
 Anonymous background dancers would grind and shake for the appreciation of both the stars of the video (usually male) and the audience simultaneously.
 One of Hype Williams' most well-known videos is Jay Z's "Big Pimpin," a clip that—along with Paul Hunter's video for Notorious B.I.G.'s "Hypnotize"—defines the classic "rich black men on a boat" genre.
 In that video, Jay and UGK are surrounded by hot women in an exotic location.
 The ladies dance for our amusement while the guys pop bottles, smoke phallic cigars, and throw money around.
-This is the template for any great hip-hop video, but has fallen out of favour in a climate where labels don't let you blow £200,000 on what is essentially a super entertaining commercial anymore.
+This is the template for any great hip-hop video, but has fallen out of favor in a climate where labels don't let you blow $200,000 on what is essentially a super entertaining commercial anymore.
 Today's videos lean on superhuman sexuality because they can't afford to toss $100 bills off the side of a yacht, send a film crew to Trinidad, and blow up Lamborghinis anymore.

 When female hip-hop and R&B artists made videos in the last two decades, the focus of the sexuality was often wildly different from their male counterparts.
-Another Paul Hunter video from that era, Mariah Carey's "Honey," features Mariah stripping down to a bathing suit, getting very wet from a dip in the ocean, and a tame, almost corny dance routine inside yet another yacht.
+Another Paul Hunter video from that era, Mariah Carey's "Honey," features Mariah stripping down to a bathing suit, getting very wet from a dip in the ocean, and fronting a tame, almost corny dance routine inside yet another yacht.
 Her backup dancers are dressed like sailors, because they're on a boat.
 What else would they be dressed as?
 Cossacks?
 Chinese railroad workers?
 Power Rangers?
 Hunter was also the guy who put Missy Elliot inside a garbage bag for the video for "The Rain (Supa Dupa Fly)."
 What we have now is Nicki, J-Lo, Iggy, and others filling that traditional backup dancer role of shaking their ass, but with no guys around to smoke cigars.

 The booty video genre is kind of a victory for the backup dancers of the world, in that their abilities and unique talents are an important part of making a pop star successful.
 These videos aren't just a vehicle to promote a song.
 They're also their own form of performance spectacle.
 I'm not sure this is even possible, but if one were to be able to remove the sensuality from "Booty," the viewer could still marvel at Lopez's immaculate fitness level.
 She is flexible in a way that a 45-year-old should not be.
-Beyond the obvious sexuality factor, the booty video's purpose is for the pop star to reassert vitality, to triumphantly declare, "I am not old!"
+Beyond the obvious sexuality factor, the booty video' allows the pop star to reassert vitality, to triumphantly declare, "I am not old!"

 What we are looking at in "Booty" is a marvel of human ingenuity, and a symbol of what we can do with the human form if all we make it do is drink sparkling water, eat rice cakes, exercise, and judge talent shows.
 J-Lo's trainer should be eligible for some kind of Lifetime Achievement Award at the next VMAs, or at the very least, a gift certificate for Bath and Body Works.
 Just a little something to say thank you.
-We now know that Jennifer Lopez is in better shape than the whole world, which is now the number one prerequisite for musical success if you are a woman.
+We now know that Jennifer Lopez is in better shape than the whole world, which has become the number one prerequisite for musical success if you are a woman.
 Good luck living up to that standard, gals.